Iskandeur/lawa-tu/README.md

 ## Goal

-This project provides a set of Python scripts (`pull.py` and `push.py`) to facilitate a two-way synchronization between Google Keep notes and a local Obsidian vault.
+This project provides a Python script (`sync.py`) to facilitate a two-way synchronization between Google Keep notes and a local Obsidian vault.
 It aims to bridge the gap between the quick capture capabilities of Google Keep and the powerful linking and organization features of Obsidian.

 Notes are converted to Markdown files with YAML frontmatter preserving key metadata.

 ## Features

+*   **Two-Way Synchronization (`sync.py`):**
-*   **Pull from Keep:**
+    *   **Pull from Keep (first phase of sync):**
         *   Downloads notes (including text, lists, titles) from Google Keep.
         *   Downloads media attachments (images, audio, etc.) associated with notes.
         *   Converts notes into Markdown files (`.md`).
         *   Stores Keep metadata (ID, created/updated timestamps, color, pinned status, archived status, trashed status, labels) in YAML frontmatter.
         *   Formats lists with Markdown checkboxes (`- [ ]` or `- [x]`).
         *   Places notes in the appropriate local folder (`KeepVault/`, `KeepVault/Archived/`, `KeepVault/Trashed/`) based on their status in Keep.
         *   Moves local files between these folders if their status changes in Keep.
         *   Creates Obsidian-friendly attachment links (`![[Attachments/file.png]]`).
         *   Handles basic filename sanitization (removes invalid characters, keeps spaces).
-    *   Uses Keep's `updated` timestamp to only update local files if the remote note is newer.
+        *   Uses Keep's `updated` timestamp to only update local files if the remote note is newer (can be overridden with `--force-pull-overwrite`).
         *   Deletes local files ("orphans") corresponding to notes deleted in Keep.
-    *   Uses a cache file (`keep_state.json`) for potentially faster subsequent syncs.
-*   **Push to Keep:**
+    *   **Push to Keep (second phase of sync):**
         *   Scans local Markdown files in the vault structure (`KeepVault/`, `KeepVault/Archived/`, `KeepVault/Trashed/`).
         *   Parses YAML frontmatter and Markdown content.
         *   Compares local note data with the corresponding Google Keep note.
-    *   **Update Detection:**
+        *   **Conflict Handling & Update Detection:**
+            *   Offers `--cherry-pick` mode to interactively decide between local and remote versions for conflicting notes.
-        *   Prioritizes timestamps: If the local file's `updated` timestamp is newer than Keep's, it proceeds to update.
+            *   If not cherry-picking, prioritizes timestamps: If the local file's `updated` timestamp is newer than Keep\'s, it proceeds to update.
-        *   If timestamps are equal or unreliable (missing), it compares the *actual content* (after cleaning Obsidian-specific formatting like `# H1` and `## Attachments`) to detect changes.
+            *   If timestamps are equal or unreliable, it compares the *actual content* to detect changes.
-        *   If Keep's timestamp is definitively newer, the push for that note is skipped to avoid overwriting remote changes.
+            *   If Keep's timestamp is definitively newer (and not using `--force-push`), the push for that note is skipped.
+            *   `--force-push` overrides timestamp checks and pushes local changes (unless cherry-pick chooses remote).
         *   Updates existing Keep notes with changes to title, text content, color, pinned status, archived status, trashed status, and labels.
         *   Creates *new* Keep notes for local Markdown files that don't have a Keep ID in their frontmatter.
-        *   Uses the filename (without extension) as the default title if no `title:` is specified in the frontmatter.
+            *   Uses the filename (without extension) as the default title if no `title:` is specified in the frontmatter, or H1 if present and YAML title is empty.
-    *   Updates the local file's frontmatter with the new Keep ID and timestamps after creating a note.
+        *   Updates the local file\'s frontmatter with the new Keep ID and timestamps after creating a note in Keep.
-    *   Handles moving notes between archived/trashed states by updating the note's status in Keep based on the local file's folder location (though pull is the primary driver for folder location).
 *   **Authentication:**
     *   Supports Google Master Token (recommended, obtained via an OAuth flow) and App Passwords.
     *   Uses the system keyring (`keyring` library) to securely store/retrieve the Master Token if available.
     *   Uses a `.env` file for storing email and optionally the App Password or Master Token.
+*   **Caching:**
+    *   Uses a cache file (`keep_state.json`) for potentially faster subsequent syncs by resuming the Keep session.

 ## Setup